 2. Water with additives

-Lemon in water has well-known health benefits, including aiding your digestion, hydrating your lymph system, having a load of nutrients including potassium and vitamin C, reducing inflammation, and giving you an energy boost.
+Lemon in water has well-known health benefits, including aiding digestion, hydrating your lymph system, having a load of nutrients, including potassium and vitamin C, reducing inflammation, and giving you an energy boost.

-It is a common practice to drink warm water with 1/2 a lemon squeezed into it first thing in the morning, then after about 30 minutes, have your breakfast.
-This process is supposed to improve your energy, cleanse your system and provide better digestion for your breakfast, giving you energy throughout the day.
+It is a common practice to drink warm water with half a lemon squeezed into it first thing in the morning and have breakfast after about 30 minutes.
+This process is supposed to improve energy, cleanse the system, and improve digestion for breakfast, giving you energy throughout the day.

 Additional feature: